Graphic Novel Review: "Batman Volume 1: The Court of Owls" by Scott Snyder

 Batman Has an Entertaining Personality

 I liked Batman’s personality in this graphic novel.
-He smiles a little in the comic; he makes a few jokes in the comics.
+He smiles a little and makes a few jokes.
 He has an entertaining personality, and I like his character's interactions with other characters.

 Batman is interesting and entertaining, and his personality is what makes the book fun and a great read.

 I Really Like the Added Mythos to Gotham City

 I have always loved Batman stories.
 Batman has always had interesting mythology.
 Scott Snyder added a new and interesting aspect to the mythology.
 DC Comics never really went into the history of Gotham City that much.